dcf21/4most-4gp/README.md

 python setup.py install
 ```

+Do not use the `dev` branch in this repository.
+It contains the latest release of the Cannon by Andy Casey,
+which has some bugs which are unresolved at the time of writing.
+It produces *worse* results than before.

-### Installing pyphot
+#### Installing pyphot

 The pyphot source code can be obtained from a GitHub repository.
-We maintain
+As with the Cannon,
-our own fork of the repository with branches labelled `release-2018-01-12-1`,
+we maintain our own fork of the repository with branches labelled `release-2018-01-12-1`,
 etc, to indicate versions which are compatible with each release of 4GP.

 ```